d1sc0/updownpod/README.md

 - [ ] Set up Firebase redirect for /podcast.xml
 - [ ] Update HeadSEO and pageMeta descriptions

-## Sveltia CMS Image Uploads
+## Sveltia CMS Prebuild Automation

-**Important:** When uploading or adding images into posts using Sveltia CMS, you must manually update the Markdown to change image links from:

-src/assets/uploaded_images/your-image.png

-to:

-../../assets/uploaded_images/your-image.png

-This ensures images are correctly referenced in the static build.
+Image path corrections and Markdown file renaming are now handled automatically by the prebuild script:

+src/scripts/pre-build-sveltia-cms-catches.js

+This script:

+- Fixes image paths in Markdown files (uploaded via Sveltia CMS) to ensure static build compatibility
+- Renames Markdown files to match their `slug` frontmatter (if present)

+No manual changes are needed after uploading images or creating new posts in the CMS.